// you’re reading...

 9. Don’t spam your personal account with irrelevant work promotions.
 Promoting work is fine if it’s relevant to your followers.

-10. Don’t think having an anonymous account makes any of this okay.
+10. Don’t think having an anonymous account makes any of the above okay.

 Companies Focus on Education not Control